Flemming Serritslev

-Flemming Serritslev (born 18 February 1947) is a Danish footballer, coach and manager who is currently head coach of the Fiji national team.
+Flemming Serritslev (born 18 February 1947) is a Danish footballer, coach and manager who is the former head coach of the Fiji national team.

 Biography

 Serritslev played most of his career for Vejle Boldklub in a successful period.
 Thus, Serritslev was part of a team that won the Danish championship in 1972 and the Danish Cup in 1972, 1975 and 1977.

 As manager Flemming Serritslev ensured Danish side B1909 a place in the best Danish league in 1990.
 In 1992, he became assistant manager of the Danish national team before he went on to become head coach of the Danish U21 team.
 In 2006 Serritslev returned to his childhood club Vejle as sports manager.
 However, Serritslev and the new board at the club could not work together and Serritslev left Vejle Boldklub only six-month after his appointment.

 On 1 July 2010, he was appointed as technical manager of Mes Kerman in Iran Pro League and also head coach of Mes B. On 25 August 2011, after the resignation of Mes head coach Samad Marfavi, he was appointed as caretaker manager of club but was replaced with Miroslav Blažević without managing team in any match.

 On 23 November 2015, he became new manager of the Papua New Guinea national football team.
-On 5 June 2016, he guided Papua New Guinea to the semi finals of the OFC Nations Cup for the first time.
+On 5 June 2016, he guided Papua New Guinea to the semi-finals of the OFC Nations Cup for the first time.
 Papua New Guinea beat Solomon Islands 2–1, before losing the final to New Zealand in a penalty shoot-out.